-The process of amendment developed with the emergence of written constitutions that established popular government.
-The charters granted by William Penn in 1682 and 1683 provided for amending, as did eight of the state constitutions in effect in 1787.
+The process of amendment developed hand in hand with the emergence of written constitutions that established popular government.
+The charters established by William Penn in 1682 and 1683 provided for amending, as did eight of the state constitutions in effect in 1787.
 Three state constitutions provided for amendment through the legislature, and the other five gave the power to specially elected conventions.

-In his Commentaries on the Constitution of the United States, Justice Joseph Story wrote that a government that provides
+In his Commentaries on the Constitution of the United States (1833), Justice Joseph Story wrote that a government that provides

 The advantage of the Amendments Clause was immediately apparent.
 The lack of a bill of rights—the Convention had considered and rejected this option—became a rallying cry during the ratification debate.
-Partly to head off an attempt to call for another general convention, but mostly to legitimize the Constitution among patriots who were Anti-Federalists, the advocates of the Constitution (led by Madison) agreed to add amendments in the first session of Congress.
+Partly to head off an attempt to call for another general convention or a formal amendments convention under Article V, but mostly to legitimize the Constitution among patriots who were Anti-Federalists, the advocates of the Constitution (led by Madison) agreed to add amendments in the first session of Congress.
 North Carolina and Rhode Island acceded to the Constitution, and further disagreements were cabined within the constitutional structure.

 Madison had wanted the amendments that became the Bill of Rights to be interwoven into the relevant sections of the Constitution.
 More for stylistic rather than substantive reasons, though, Congress proposed (and set the precedent for) amendments appended separately at the end of the document.
 Some have argued that this method makes amendments more susceptible to an activist interpretation than they would be otherwise.

-Although some scholars have asserted that certain kinds of constitutional amendments might be “unconstitutional,” actual substantive challenges to amendments have been unsuccessful.
-National Prohibition Cases (1920); Leser v.
+Although some scholars have asserted that certain kinds of constitutional amendments might be “unconstitutional,” actual substantive challenges to amendments have so far been unsuccessful.
+National Prohibition Cases; Leser v.
 Garnett (1922).
-The Supreme Court’s consideration of procedural challenges thus far does not extend beyond the 1939 decision of Coleman v.
-Miller, dealing with Kansas’s ratification of a child labor amendment.
+The Supreme Court’s consideration of procedural challenges thus far does not extend beyond the decision of Coleman v.
+Miller (1939), dealing with Kansas’s ratification of a child labor amendment.
 The Court split on whether state ratification disputes are nonjusticiable political questions, but then held that Congress, “in controlling the promulgation of the adoption of constitutional amendment[s],” should have final authority over ratification controversies.

-In the end, the Framers believed that the amendment process would protect the Constitution from undue change at the same time that it would strengthen the authority of the Constitution with the people.
-"The basis of our political systems is the right of the people to make and to alter their Constitutions of Government,” George Washington wrote in his Farewell Address of 1796.
+In the end, the Framers believed that the amendment process would protect the Constitution from undue change at the same time that it would strengthen the authority of the Constitution with the people by allowing its deliberate reform while elevating it above immediate political passions.
+“The basis of our political systems is the right of the people to make and to alter their Constitutions of Government,” George Washington wrote in his Farewell Address of 1796.
 “But the Constitution which at any time exists, ’till changed by an explicit and authentic act of the whole People, is sacredly obligatory upon all.”